 Missing kill fee.
 If the client cancels after you have invested significant time, the kill fee ensures you are compensated for work already done and opportunities you turned down.

 IP transfer without payment condition.
-If your contract transfers IP immediately upon creation (rather than upon full payment), the client can stop paying and still own your work.
+If your contract transfers IP immediately upon creation rather than upon full payment, the client can stop paying and still own your work.

 No revision limits.
 Without a defined number of revisions, clients will request unlimited changes.
 Two to three rounds is standard; additional rounds are billed at your hourly rate.

-Get your freelance contract →
+Create your freelance contract now